Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-As pet owners, we want to provide our pets with the best possible diet while giving them plenty of variety to help keep them interested in eating healthy.
+As pet owners, we want to provide them with the best possible diet while giving them plenty of variety to keep them interested in eating healthy.
 Cats are obligate carnivores and can eat many different kinds of animal proteins.
 Therefore, you may want to know if it’s okay for your cat to eat sausage.

-The short answer is yes, cats can eat sausage, though there are healthier treat alternatives you should consider before offering your cat a sausage.
+The short answer is yes.
+Cats can eat most types of plain, unseasoned sausages; however, there are healthier treat alternatives you should consider before offering your cat a sausage.
+You also need to be mindful of theingredients in the sausages.
 Keep reading while we look at the benefits and the potential risks of feeding your cat sausage.

 Potential Benefits of Sausage